kpobrien/JosephsonCircuits.jl/docs/src/index.md

 # Performance tips:

 Simulations of the linearized system can be effectively parallelized, so we suggest starting Julia with the number of threads equal to the number of physical cores.
 See the [Julia documentation](https://docs.julialang.org/en/v1/manual/multi-threading) for the procedure.
+Check how many threads you are using by calling `Threads.nthreads()`.
+For context, the simulation times reported for the examples above use 16 threads on an AMD Ryzen 9 7950X system running Linux.

 # References: